 While How to Catch a Star is Oliver Jeffers excellent debut book, Lost and Found is really where he began to gain notoriety.
 The book was developed into a film by Studio AKA of which Jeffers produced a lot of graphics assets, and it's the first time you really start to see his iconic handwriting make an outing.

-Recently Oliver Jeffers released an anthology of all of his 'boy' books featuring pencil sketches and brainstorms completed while plotting the series.
-The Boy, His Stories and How They Came To Be is also available on Amazon
+More recently, Oliver Jeffers released an anthology of all of his 'boy' books featuring pencil sketches and brainstorms completed while plotting the series.
+The Boy, His Stories and How They Came To Be is also available on Amazon.
+See our interview with Oliver Jeffers on the making of this collection here.

 Publisher: Harper Collins Children's Books; 50th Anniversary edition (23 Feb.
 2018) | Author: Judith Kerr | Pages: 32 pages | ISBN-10: 0007215991 | ISBN-13: 978-0007215997 | Best for: 3 - 5 years | RRP: £6.99